My blog posts likely contain affiliate links, including for the Amazon Associates program.

 One of the best parts of living in California is the wide range of weekend travel opportunities.
-From my home in the Bay Area, I can easily explore the coast ?
-(Marin or the Central Coast), the mountains ?
-(Yosemite & Tahoe), the forest ? (the Coastal or Giant Redwoods), or the desert ?
-(Joshua Tree) – all with a short 2-3 hour travel time by plane or car.
+From my home in the Bay Area, I can easily explore wine country (Santa Rosa or Napa), the coast (Mendocino or Carmel-by-the-Sea), the mountains (Yosemite or Tahoe), the forest (the Coastal Redwoods or Giant Sequoias), or the desert (Joshua Tree or Death Valley) – all with a short 2-3 hour travel time by plane or car.

 It’s easy to get confused when you’re planning a trip to Joshua Tree… because some articles will be focused on Joshua Tree, California and others are about Joshua Tree National Park, which is right next door.
 Some will even focus on both, like this one!
 To clarify the issue, here’s a quick description of each.

 Joshua Tree is a town located along California State Route 62 between the communities of Yucca Valley and Twentynine Palms.
 It’s home to 7,400 people, delicious restaurants, funky shops, and one of three entrances to Joshua Tree National Park.